hbc/Intro-to-Unix/lessons/03_loops_and_scripts.md

 	echo "These are the contents of this directory:" ls -l

 Close nano and save the file.
 Now let's **run the new script** we have created.

-To run a shell script you can do this in one of two ways.
+To run the shell script we use the `bash` or `sh` command:

-1. You can use the `bash` or `sh` command.
-This means that you are specifying the interpreter on the command line, and so shell won't even look at the shebang line in the script.
-2. You can use `./listing.sh` if you want to invoke the interpreter specified on the shebang line.
-To do this the script must have the executable permissions set on our script (*NOTE: we will discuss permissions in more detail in a later lesson*).

-We will using the first command even though we have the shebang line in our script.
-This is considered best practice as specifying an interpreter is important for anyone else running the script down the road.

 	$ sh listing.sh